veroanalytic/veroanalytic/README.md

 Hi!
 My name is Jason.
 I am a data analyst and have worked in the healthcare industry for over six years.<br>

 🌱: Self-learning is a passion of mine, so paired with my interest in data analytics, I will be working to improve my skills as an analyst to derive more value in my career as well as value in my life outside of work.<br>
 - I will be focusing my efforts towards improving my proficency with Python 🐍.
-Skills I am actively trying to get better at:
+Skills I am actively trying to enhance:
   - software design (writing cleaner code)
   - Pandas (data importing, cleaning, exploration)
   - automation (small programs to automate menial tasks at work)